 Holodiscus discolor is a fast-growing deciduous shrub growing to 5 m tall.
-Cascading clusters of white flowersdrooping from the branches give the plant its two common names.
-The flowers have a faint sweet, sugary scent.
+Cascading clusters of white flowers drooping from the branches give the plant its two common names.
+The flowers have a faintly sweet, sugary scent.
 It bears a small, hairy fruit containing one seed which is light enough to be dispersed by wind.

 Holodiscus discolour, is found in a variety of habitats, from wet coastal forests to drier, cooler mountains further inland.
 It tends to grow in areas dominated by Douglas-fir.
 The plant is found in areas prone to wildfire, and it is often the first green shoot to spring up in an area recovering from a burn.

 Soil Description: Dry to moist, gravelly or rocky soils.

 Product availability and prices are subject to change.
 If you have any questions please call 250 498 8898.